Tel: 1300 307 877

 A fall may occur as a result of many incidents.
 A fall can occur when an individual is not able to correct their upright posture after they have tripped, slipped or loss their balance some other way.
 A fall can also occur because the surface that a person is standing on or stepping onto collapses or moves.
 Falls may occur from a height or on the same level.

 This section of the website provides information about how to prevent and respond to slips, trips and falls hazards to reduce the costly outcomes for your business.
 It focuses primarily on falls on the level rather than falls from a height.
-For information on falling from height refer to Working at height section of the website and the Code of practice - Prevention of falls at workplaces.
+For information on falling from height refer to Working at height section of the website and the Code of practice - Managing the risk of falls at workplaces.